Scipio Africanus Jones: Later in life

 Jones remained active in Republican politics and continued to press legal challenges to racial discrimination in Arkansas until his death.
 During World War I, Jones led the Liberty Bond recruitment drive among the African-American community in Arkansas and raised $243,000 in the effort.
 Jones also served as the head of the Negro State Suffrage League and fought for voting rights for black citizens throughout his life.
 Jones served as director of the United Charities drive, a predecessor of the United Way of America.

 Jones's last case was in 1942, when he teamed up with Thurgood Marshall of NAACP's Legal Defense Fund to sue the Little Rock School District to obtain equal pay for a black school teacher.
 Though Jones died before the completion of the case, Marshall gained victory in court.

-Scipio Jones died in Little Rock and is interred there at Haven of Rest Cemetery.
+Scipio Jones died on March 2, 1943, in Little Rock, and is interred there at Haven of Rest Cemetery.